 Indian Motorcycle Brands

 The popularity of motorcycles in India can only be compared to the popularity of bicycles in Scandinavian countries.
 In fact, from the moment the world’s first motorized bicycles appeared, Indians immediately became their fans.
-Today, India is the world’s leading motorcycle manufacturer, having recently taken the lead from China.
-Every year, the country produces more than 10 million units of this type of equipment.
+Today, India is the world’s leading motorcycle manufacturer, recently taking the lead from China.
+The country produces over 10 million units of this type of equipment annually.
 Most of them are clones of products of leading world brands.
 However, in this abundance, there are also real gems of their Indian production.

 What are Indian motorcycle brands?